bigbang/documentation/Big Bang js SDK draft.md

 Servers
 =======

-To connect to Big Bang you'll need a URL.
+Big Bang hosts your the coordinating server for you.
+Simply connect your clients and apps to your Big Bang URL.
 You can use `http://demo.bigbang.io` to try things out.
 When you are ready, you can create your own application at [https://cloud.bigbang.io/](https://cloud.bigbang.io/).

 #Connection